Last Updated on January 21, 2021 by

 Why People Avoid Stepping Out During Eclipse?

 The moon blocks some sunlight during a solar eclipse, i.e., The Moon comes between the Sun and the Earth.
-Sun is not bright and is shaded, so it gives less UV damage or sunburns.
+The sun is not bright and is shaded, so it gives less UV damage or sunburns.
 In contrast, during the lunar eclipse, the Moon moves into Earth’s shadow, passing behind it relative to the Sun.

 During partial Solar Eclipse, people often look at the Sun directly as there is less visible light.
 However, the invisible ultraviolet rays exist even if there is a partial eclipse.
 Hence, looking at it directly will damage your eyes.